 I’ve often asked myself: how old is the Canadian flag?
 Has the flag been around as long as the nation?
 Does Canada have a day to celebrate the flag?

 Since 1996, the National Flag of Canada Day is observed annually on February 15.

 One might assume the Canadian flag has been around as long as the nation took shape in confederation, created by the legislation of the “British North America Act” in 1867.

-However, the current version of the Canadian flag with its 2-to-1 length-to-height ratio, a red stripe on each side, and a stylized 11-point red maple leaf on top of a white square in the centre made its first official and public appearance on 15 February 1965.
+However, the current version of the Canadian flag with its 2-to-1 length-to-height ratio, a red stripe on each side, and a stylized 11-point red maple leaf on top of a white square in the centre made its first official and public appearance at Ottawa’s Parliament Hill on 15 February 1965.
 As red and white had already been declared the official colours of Canada in 1921, the red stripes reflect the Pacific and Atlantic Oceans which border the country at the western and eastern ends, respectively, referring directly to the Latin inscription in the Canadian Royal Coat of Arms, “A Mari Usque Ad Mari” (from sea to sea).

 With roots dating back to the British empire and membership in the British Commonwealth since 1931, there was criticism and controversy about eliminating the “Union Jack”, as the Canadian Red Ensign had been in common use for decades.
 The new design was based on the flag for the Royal Military College in Kingston, and drew in representative elements of the young nation.